tjorvenweber/tensorflow/project/Cleaning/readme.md

 This Python file was used to perfom the cleaning of the IMDB_clean image folders.
 The file needs to be put into the same folder hierarchy as the IMDB_clean folder "imdb-clean-1024".
-To do the cleaning, enter the following into your cmd:
+To do the cleaning, enter the following into your commandline:

 > python Supercleaning_of_imdb_clean.py